ronin2k5/scripts/port2brew/README.md

+# SCRIPTS

--to do the full end to end conversion
+- to do the full end to end conversion

 		./port2brew.sh

--to get latest brew and port lists
+- to get latest brew and port lists

 		./listallbrews.sh
 		./listactiveports.sh

--to create and initialize the db
+- to create and initialize the db

 		./initdb.sh

--to import the lists into sqlite3 tables
+- to import the lists into sqlite3 tables

 		./importlists.sh

--to export clean port list
+- to export clean port list

 		./exportcleanports.sh

--to get port dependencies
+- to get port dependencies

 		python port-deps-list.py -f ports-clean.csv

--to import port dependencies into sqlite3 tables
+- to import port dependencies into sqlite3 tables

 		./importportdeps.sh

--to export conversion list
+- to export conversion list

 		./exportport2brew.sh

--TODO
+- to cleanup all work files

+		./resetall.sh

+# TODO
 	-include version info